 According to a study from SiriusDecisions, organizations with an ABM strategy in place experienced 200% pipeline growth and also saw a 20% increase in deal size.

-If you’d like to see some of these strategies in action, you can read our Big Book of ABM Campaigns that was co-written with Bizible, Datanyze, LiveRamp, and Radius.
-Inside you’ll find 5 ABM campaigns that each company actually ran, along with pictures and lessons learned.
+If you’d like to see some of these strategies in action, you can read our Big Book of ABM Campaigns which was co-written with Bizible, Datanyze, LiveRamp, and Radius.
+Inside you’ll find 5 ABM campaigns that each company ran, along with pictures and lessons learned.